sedol1339/files/abstracts.md

 Rao, R. P. N., & Ballard, D. (1999).
 Predictive coding in the visual cortex: a functional interpretation of some extra-classical receptive-field effects.
 Nat.
 Neurosci.
 Retrieved from https://www.semanticscholar.org/paper/Predictive-coding-in-the-visual-cortex%3A-a-of-some-Rao-Ballard/a424ec3b8846f57b8ffdb566d272e28d5a525909

+## 2000

+Tishby, N., Pereira, F. C., & Bialek, W. (2000).
+The information bottleneck method. arXiv, physics/0004057.
+Retrieved from https://arxiv.org/abs/physics/0004057v1

+    - To find which features of X play a role in the prediction, we may want to find a short code for X that preserves the maximum information about Y
+    - We squeeze the information that X provides about Y through a "bottleneck" formed by a limited set of codewords
+    - We derive equations and an iterative algorithm for finding representations of the signal that capture its relevant structure

 ## 2001

 Blei, D. M., Ng, A. Y., & Jordan, M. I. (2001).
 Latent Dirichlet Allocation.
 Journal of Machine Learning Research, 3(Jan), 601–608.
 Retrieved from https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf